lukecav/awesome-wp-developer-tools/README.md

 * [TranslatePress](https://wordpress.org/plugins/translatepress-multilingual/) - Experience a better way of translating your WordPress site, with full support for WooCommerce and site builders.
 * [Trigger Happy](https://wordpress.org/plugins/trigger-happy/) - Connect your plugins and automate your workflow with Trigger Happy - a powerful flow-based visual scripting and automation tool.
 * [Two Factor Authentication](https://wordpress.org/plugins/two-factor-authentication/) - Secure your WordPress login forms with two factor authentication - including WooCommerce login forms.
-* [Underscores](https://github.com/Automattic/_s) - Hi.
-I'm a starter theme called _s, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
 * [User Session Control](https://wordpress.org/plugins/user-session-control/) - View and manage all active user sessions in a custom admin screen.
 * [Unyson](https://wordpress.org/plugins/unyson/) - A free drag & drop framework that comes with a bunch of built in extensions that will help you develop premium themes fast & easy.
 * [User Session Control](https://wordpress.org/plugins/user-switching/) - View and manage all active user sessions in a custom admin screen.